Seb7159/RavelinAssignment/README.md

 To run the server, go through CMD to the path where server.go is (/server) and, either run the server.exe file or run "go run server.go".
 Then, you may connect to http://localhost:8080/ where you will be able to see how the server works.

 ## Contact
-In case something does not work, please do not hesitate to contact me at the following email address: stanicisebastian@yahoo.com.
+In case of any issue, contact me at the following email address: stanicisebastian@yahoo.com.

 ## Summary
 We need an HTTP server that will accept any POST request (JSON) from muliple clients' websites.
 Each request forms part of a struct (for that particular visitor) that will be printed to the terminal when the struct is fully complete.